Our Lab

 Magnets

 The Heliox-VT — a 3He insert — fits inside of the VTI and allows us to reach a base temperature of 300 mK for up to 40 hours.
-Because the same cryostat design is used for both magnets, the Heliox-VT and all other measurement probes, can easily be swapped between the 12 T and 14 T magnets.
+Because the same cryostat design is used for all magnets, the Heliox-VT and all other measurement probes, can easily be swapped between the 12 T and 14 T magnets.
 During measurement, samples can either be in exchange gas or in vacuum depending upon the needs of the experiment.

 Plasma Focused Ion Beam